Bela Blok Pro

 About

-Living in 🇭🇷Croatia means great food, beautiful coast, and playing Belot (A.K.A.
-Bela).
+Living in Croatia means great food, a beautiful coast, and long evenings playing Belot (also Bela).

 Recently, the app we used the most was removed from the App Store due to lack of support from the developer.
 It is time for a change!